benben/ofxPhoto/README.md

 License
 -------

-libgphoto2 is released under a LGPL.
+libgphoto2 is released under the LGPL.
 See for more here: http://www.gphoto.org/proj/libgphoto2/

 (The MIT License)